Legislation, policy and other management initiatives for shorebirds and other waterbirds

 This page should be cited as:

-Department of Environment and Science, Queensland (2015) Legislation, policy and other management initiatives, WetlandInfo website, accessed 24 September 2020.
+Department of Environment and Science, Queensland (2020) Legislation, policy and other management initiatives for shorebirds and other waterbirds, WetlandInfo website, accessed 13 May 2021.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/bird-management/bird-legislation/